 Version 1.0

-Initial upload of Some Additional Visual Options (now called "Additional Visual Options") mod files
+Initial upload of Some Additional Visual Options (now just called "Additional Visual Options" as of Version 1.2)

 All the essential info you need for what a file does can be found in the short descriptions found in the Files tab.
 There's options for most niches, give it a look.
 Install using Mod Engine 2 (extract zip file contents to your mods folder).
 Uninstall by removing the files from your mods folder.